vmware/vic/doc/design/vic-machine/service.md

 With each of these approaches, it is also possible for the client or sever to express a level of intrusiveness.
 For example, a server might communicate "the VCH must be restarted to modify this" instead of simply "this cannot be modified in the current state."
 Similarly, a client might communicate "I want to make this change, even if it requires restarting the VCH" or "I want to make this change, even if it requires powering off all containers."

 More complex logic can be introduced in the future, but in the interest of simplicity of the API and ease of implementation, it seems desirable to start simply with documenting the mutability rules in a human-readable way.
-Time permitting, it may be useful to allow clients to communicate "I want to make this change, even if it requires restarting the VCH."
+As a next step, it may be useful to allow clients to communicate "I want to make this change, even if it requires restarting the VCH."

 ### Use of a query parameter for compute-resource